Xeno-Life/Xeno/README.md

 #### Search Profile Net

+This option is the default feature, where the user's search brings up a spectrum of profiles with their respective, curated results.

 #### Straight to Search

+This option allows the user to search in the traditional fashion.
+The only results that appear will be the ones curated to the user.

 #### Neutral Search

+This option allows a user to search with a clean slate, without any demographic or search history information factored in.

 #### Random Profile Search

+This option allows a user to search from a profile randomly selected from the spectrum of possible profiles.

 #### I'm Feeling Curious Button